Skip to content

 To import configuration remove all the JS type resource (Default resource).

-3. Select the file to import and click Create (template is in arlas-commons/src/main/resources/realm-export.json)
+2. Select the file to import and click Create (template is in https://github.com/gisaia/ARLAS-Exploration-stack/blob/develop/conf/keycloak/keycloak.realm.json)

 • group/config.json/XXXXX: add as many groups as needed where XXXXX will be the name of groups available to share dashboards in ARLAS hub and that can be associated to data filters.